When special enrollment periods coincide with open enrollment

 But the Federally Facilitated Marketplace accepts applications for the entire family (including siblings) during the special open enrollment window.
 If you live in a state that is running its own exchange, check with your exchange to see how they have interpreted the regulation.

 Divorce.
 If you lose your existing health insurance because of a divorce, you qualify for a special open enrollment based on the loss of coverage rule discussed above.
+If a court orders a parent to obtain health insurance as part of a custody agreement, the exchange must allow the parent the option to backdate the coverage to the date the court order was issued, although the parent can also opt for the normal effective dates described above.

 Becoming a United States citizen (this qualifying event only applies within the exchanges – carriers selling coverage off-exchange are not required to offer a special enrollment period for people who gain citizenship or lawful presence in the US).